 Remember that the Coriolis force changes direction on the equator: It turns winds toward the right in the Northern Hemisphere and to the left in the Southern Hemisphere.
 So when air crosses the equator as it flows from the cold winter hemisphere toward the ITCZ in the summer hemisphere, it experiences a change in the Coriolis force.
 This causes the trade winds to reverse direction and blow toward the west in the winter hemisphere and to the east in the summer hemisphere.
-This seasonal reversal of the winds was historically very important for trade between Africa and Asia; ships would sail from Asia to Africa in winter and then undertake their return voyage when the summer monsoon changed the wind from westward to eastward.
+This seasonal reversal of the winds was historically very important for trade between Africa and Asia.
+Ships would sail from Asia to Africa in winter and then undertake their return voyage when the summer monsoon changed the wind from westward to eastward.

 The animation above shows how the ITCZ, winds, and rain patterns change through the months of the year.

 The summer monsoon is what people often think of as monsoon conditions: large amounts of rain.
 But the winter monsoon, where dry conditions prevail, is part of the pattern too.
 During winter, air descends over tropical continents as the part of the Hadley Circulation that is outside of the ITCZ.
-Descending air causes high pressure, and makes clouds and rain uncommon.
+Descending air causes high pressure and makes clouds and rain uncommon.
 The dry conditions during winter can even lead to drought if they are too intense or persist for too long.

 Monsoons are affected by geography.

 Geography affects the amount of rainfall that an area receives as the ITCZ moves through the seasons.
-For example, during Northern Hemisphere winter the ITCZ is south of the equator and monsoon rains fall in northern Australia.
-Low-level winds blow south towards the ITCZ, picking up moisture as they move over the warm, tropical ocean.
+For example, during Northern Hemisphere winter, the ITCZ is south of the equator and monsoon rains fall in northern Australia.
+Low-level winds blow south toward the ITCZ, picking up moisture as they move over the warm, tropical ocean.
 Meanwhile in India, dry air descending over land means there is little precipitation.

-During Northern Hemisphere summer, the ITCZ is north of the equator and monsoon rains fall in India and other parts of south Asia as winds blow north from the tropical ocean to the land, while northern Australia experiences very dry conditions as air descends.
+During Northern Hemisphere summer, the ITCZ is north of the equator and monsoon rains fall in India and other parts of South Asia as winds blow north from the tropical ocean to the land, while northern Australia experiences very dry conditions as air descends.

 The location of monsoon rainfall is affected by the fact that land can’t hold onto heat as well as the ocean.
 When intense summer sunlight hits land, its energy is absorbed and transferred quickly back into the atmosphere.
-When summer sunlight hits the ocean, the sun’s energy is held by water and can be mixed downward and stored tens to hundreds of feet below the surface.
-This means that, in summer, air over land is heated more than air over ocean, which shifts the ITCZ toward land regions.
+When summer sunlight hits the ocean, the Sun’s energy is held by water and can be mixed downward and stored tens to hundreds of feet below the surface.
+This means that in summer, air over land is heated more than air over ocean, which shifts the ITCZ toward land regions.
 In regions where continents lie north or south of the equator, as in Asia and Australia, this causes the ITCZ to shift farther off the equator during the summer season.

 What affects the amount of rain?

 There is year-to-year variation in the amount of monsoon rainfall during summer.
 For example, researchers have found that during El Niño conditions, when the Pacific Ocean is particularly warm near the equator, there is typically less rainfall during the summer monsoon in India.
 During La Niña conditions, when the Pacific Ocean is cool, there is more rain during the summer monsoon in India.
 While this is a general pattern, it cannot be used to indicate exactly how much rain will fall in India in any particular summer.
-In fact, the strongest El Niño event in the 20th Century (1997-1998) had little effect on the Indian monsoon.
-So there must be other influences on the amount of rainfall, too.
+In fact, the strongest El Niño event in the 20th century (1997 - 1998) had little effect on the Indian monsoon.
+So, there must be other influences on the amount of rainfall, too.
 This is an area of active research.

 Climate change may be changing monsoons.

 At the same time that rainfall is changing due to global climate change, natural year-to-year variability is happening as well.
 Other changes to the amount of rainfall may be caused by air pollution (such as tiny particles released as coal, oil, and gas are burned).
 The amount of monsoon rain that falls each year is highly variable, according to records of rain in India collected since the 1880s.
-In parts of India monsoon rainfall has decreased some since 1950.
+In parts of India monsoon rainfall has decreased since 1950.
 Meanwhile, in the Philippines and other areas of the western North Pacific, the amount of monsoon rain has increased.
 Weak monsoon rains produced drought and famine over large parts of Africa in the 1970s and 1980s, but the West African monsoon rains have recovered somewhat since then.
 So there is evidence that monsoons are changing, but researchers are still investigating how the amount of monsoon rainfall will be affected by climate change in the future.